 - Don’t include inappropriate photos.
-This might create an impression from employers that “looks matter” as your perception for getting the position.
+This might create an impression on employers that “looks matter” as your perception for getting the position.
 It is not the right time to show it off.
 A simple 2 × 2 or 1 × 1 photo would suffice

 - Don’t include your political or religious beliefs to prevent any future controversy.

 To draw hiring managers’ attention, start with showing off a remarkable resume packed with full relevant details and accurate format.
-If you have these, then you are ready onto the next level—that is, an interview.
+If you have these, then you are ready to the next level—that is, an interview.
 So for well-written resumes, Template.net is your go-to.